 - Check the seasoning and reserve the chicken mixture

-- During that time, clean up the courgettes and cut the top part, with the help of a round scoop take out the inside of the zucchini gently, add salt and pepper.
+- During that time, clean up the courgettes and cut the top part, then with the help of a round scoop take out the inside of the zucchini gently, add salt and pepper.

 - Fill up the courgettes with the creamy chicken filling and spray a light layer of olive oil on them.